ABlam87/README-generator/starter/ProjectREADME.md

   ## Usage

-  That's none of your business now is it
+  Press the button.
+Become really cool.
+No unforeseen consequences.

   ## License

-  This project is license under the GNU General Public License v3.0
+  This project is license under the MIT License

   ## Contributors

-  Just me
+  Just me, all day

   ## Tests